Office Address

 Unlike the previous requirements, where only one is necessary, the two conditions apply for joint accounts.

-How to be ready for the Accredited Investor Status after the approval
+How to Prepare for Accredited Investor Status in Singapore After MAS Approval

 Satisfying the required conditions is not enough.
 It would be best if you prepared yourself mentally for you to succeed eventually.
 Here is a discussion of what it takes to become an actually accredited investor.